 LPF also supported a programme to compensate farmers for damages caused by Lears Macaws to their maize crops.
 For this programme, thanks to the support of the Loro Parque Fundación, maize plantations where the macaws feed have been quantified, geo-referenced and measured, and the actual damage to plantations has been assessed in order to compensate farmers for possible losses.

 One of the main actions carried out by Loro Parque Fundación has been the reintroduction of Lear’s macaws bred in Tenerife.
 Nine specimens of the endangered Lear’s Macaw, born and bred in Tenerife, were sent to their home country, Brazil, to be socialised with other macaws and later released.
 This is the most significant repatriation of this endangered macaw to Brazil, occurring after ten years of Loro Parque Fundación’s involvement in the international protection programme for the species and thanks to the successful work at its breeding station.

-Loro Parque Fundación received four Lear’s Macaws from the Brazilian government in 2006 and has been able to breed 36 chicks in just a decade.
-This is the largest breeding achievement of this species in the world.
-In addition, Loro Parque Fundación supports conservation actions and awareness campaigns for the communities.
-Loro Parque Fundación’s significant support to this international project means that there are now 1,200 wild Lear’s Macaws, compared to only 246 counted in 2001.
+Loro Parque Fundación received four Lear’s Macaws from the Brazilian government in 2006, thanks to which it has been able to breed more than 40 macaws, representing a great conservation success worldwide.
+This is the largest breeding achievement of this species in the world. n addition, Loro Parque Fundación supports conservation actions and an awareness campaign with local communities.
+The important support of the Loro Parque Fundación for this international project means that there are now 1,200 wild Lear’s Macaws, compared to 246 in 2001.

-In 2022, the first chick was born to a pair of Lear’s macaws born and raised at Loro Parque Fundación and reintroduced in 2019 in the Brazilian caatinga.
+In 2022 the first chick of a pair of Lear’s macaws born and raised at Loro Parque Fundación was born, and reintroduced in 2019 in the Brazilian Caatinga.
 Undoubtedly, a real milestone for the conservation of this species, and for all conservation and ex situ breeding programmes.